valschi/PUI2017_kwp225/HW3_kwp225/CitibikeReview_acs882.md

 The data used are accurate and relevant to the question asked.

 Because the question is with regards to gender, a catagorical variable, a chi-squared test would be the most appropriate in this instance.

+# FBB ok.
+I also asked to make suggestions to improve the analysis